opentok/opentok-android-sdk-samples/README.md

 ### Custom Audio Driver

 This app shows how to use the audio driver API to implement a custom audio capturer and player.
 Just like the custom video driver, most applications will be fine using the default.
 If you want to add custom audio manipulation, look here.

+### Picture in Picture

+This app shows how to use the “Picture-in-Picture” (PiP) mode to be able to continue seeing the video of a OpenTok session while navigating between apps or browsing content on the main screen of your phone.